nabihbassil/frontend-coding-challenge/README.md

 ## Product Requirements

-- [ ] I want to see a list of absences including the names of the employees.
+- [ ] I want to see a list of absences including the names of the employees. xxxxx
-- [ ] I want to see the first 10 absences, with the ability to paginate.
+- [ ] I want to see the first 10 absences, with the ability to paginate. xxxxx
-- [ ] I want to see a total number of absences.
+- [ ] I want to see a total number of absences.  xxxxxx
-- [ ] For each absence I want to see:
+- [ ] For each absence I want to see: xxxxxxxx
   - [ ] Member name
   - [ ] Type of absence
   - [ ] Period
   - [ ] Member note (when available)
   - [ ] Status (can be 'Requested', 'Confirmed' or 'Rejected')
-  - [ ] Admitter note (when available)
+  - [ ] Admitter note (when available) xxxxxxxxxxx
 - [ ] I want to filter absences by type.
 - [ ] I want to filter absences by date.
-- [ ] I want to see a loading state until the list is available.
+- [ ] I want to see a loading state until the list is available. xxxxxxxxxx
-- [ ] I want to see an error state if the list is unavailable.
+- [ ] I want to see an error state if the list is unavailable. xxxxxxxxxxxx
-- [ ] I want to see an empty state if there are no results.
+- [ ] I want to see an empty state if there are no results.   xxxxxxxxxxxx
 - [ ] (Bonus) I can generate an iCal file and import it into outlook.

 ## Your Mission